AryanRogye/ComfyMark/README.md

 - [x] Saving menu bar state
 - [x] Screenshot capture hotkeys
 - [ ] Shape tools (rectangles, arrows, etc.)
+- [ ] I rlly want a spotlight, for me
 - [ ] Text annotations
 - [ ] Background blur/pixelation
   - [ ] think i can look at different blurs and where they are, what they are behind etc